reddyshr/esp_traversing_top_robot/README.md

-# esp_rosserial
-Rosserial Implementation and Testing for ESP 32
+Onboard Software Implementation of the Traversing Top Robot on the ESP 32 Microcontroller Platform